 The GIV data package, available for public download on CMAP's Data Sharing Hub, contains a variety of spatial information about type and quality of ecosystems that make up the regional green infrastructure network.
 It is accompanied by two studies that classify ecosystems by landscape characteristics and estimate the value of ecosystem services provided by the GIV.
 Together, the GIV data and studies support conservation and restoration decisions in the region.

-All agency and organization involved in conservation or urban development have a role to play in preserving green infrastructure.
+All agencies and organizations involved in conservation or urban development have a role to play in preserving green infrastructure.
 GO TO 2040 recommends protecting lands through conservation of green infrastructure resources.
 Based on the direction set in GO TO 2040, CMAP and partners have developed Policies to Encourage the Preservation of Regional Green Infrastructure.
 This policy paper explores how conservation goals can be achieved through transportation programming, local land use planning, federal compensatory wetland mitigation programs, and other mechanisms.

 Site-scale Green Infrastructure Policy Resources